 Aside from choosing what entity to form your business as, one of the most important considerations in the early stages of forming a company is the exit strategy.
-Ironic as it may sound, deciding how to get out of the business in the beginning will save you and your business partners time and money down the road.
-As we’ve discussed throughout our series on LLC Operating Agreements, there is a lot of flexibility when deciding what provisions to include in your operating agreement.
+Ironic as it may sound, deciding how to get out of the business in the beginning can save you and your business partners time and money down the road.
+As we’ve discussed throughout our series on LLC Operating Agreements, there’s tons of flexibility when deciding what provisions to include in your operating agreement.
 It’s no different when deciding on exit strategies, restrictions, and procedures for your LLC.
-Some LLC operating agreements are silent on this point, while others include extensive restrictions and procedures for getting out of the company.
+Some operating agreements are silent on this point, while others include extensive restrictions and procedures for getting out of the company.
 Today’s post will detail some of the more common exit provisions in an LLC operating agreement.

 Buy Sell Provisions for Departing LLC Members

 Buy sell provisions detail what will happen when an LLC member decides to leave the company, dies, or is otherwise unable to continue to participate as a member of the LLC.
 One of the most common buy sell arrangements is the “right of first refusal.”
-This provision allows a member to sell his interest in the LLC to an outsider as long as the interest is first offered to the existing members of the LLC (and such members decline).
+This provision allows a member to sell his or her interest in the LLC to an outsider as long as the interest is first offered to the existing members of the LLC.

 Here are some of the common ways members depart from an LLC and some considerations for each: